-This chapter implements 43A O.S. §§ 3-451 through 3-461 and sets forth the standards and criteria used in the certification of institutions, organizations and facilitators offering Alcohol and Drug Substance Abuse courses (ADSAC), institutions and organizations offering courses and facilitators and implements 43A O.S. §§ 3-451 through 3-460 and individuals conducting alcohol and drug assessments related to driver's license revocations.
+This chapter implements 43A O.S. §§ 3-451 through 3-461 and sets forth the standards and criteria used in the certification of institutions, organizations and facilitators offering Alcohol and Drug Substance Abuse courses (ADSAC) and individuals conducting alcohol and drug assessments related to driver's license revocations.